 Excelyte™ is being adopted by natural gas producers in the western U.S., especially in Utah and New Mexico.

-The key active ingredient in Excelyte™ is hypochlorous acid, a naturally occurring molecule specifically synthesized from an electrolyzed saline solution.
-It is pH neutral and considerably more effective than bleach.
+The key active ingredient in Excelyte™ is hypochlorous acid, derived from naturally occurring salt minerals and water.

 When it degrades, it turns to salt and water which leaves no ecological footprint.
-It is made from natural elements and is safe to handle and transport.
-It is a cost effective alternative to other chemicals currently used such as glutaraldehyde and bleach.
+It is a cost-effective alternative to other chemicals currently used such as glutaraldehyde and bleach.

 Excelyte’s™ unique ability to disrupt viruses and bacteria cell structure while being able to fully degrade leaving no ecological footprint behind, makes it both strong but safe in many applications.
 The ability to disrupt the cell structure prevents organisms from mutating and becoming resistant, reduces the possibility of superbugs.
 It does not become resistant to microbes, as do most chemicals.
 It kills oil field bacteria with no harmful by-products.
 Excelyte™ carries a NSF-61 Water Treatment equipment certification and is considered non-hazardous by the US Department of Transportation.
 Protective equipment and site safety measures are not required for Excelyte™ applications.
 Once Excelyte™ has fully degraded, it leaves no ecological damage to well sites.